Electric School Bus Ambassadors

 ![]() Donnie Owle | Image

-Gilbert Blue Feather Rosas |
+![]() Gilbert Blue Feather Rosas | Image

 Image

-Katie Tiger | Image
+![]() Casey Ungs | Image

-Charles A. Webster |
+![]() Charles A. Webster | Image

 Learn more about the Electric School Bus Ambassadors:

-Mr. Baldwin oversees 1260 school buses across 12 bus lots and 719 fleet vehicles.
-School transportation services 85,000 students annually to over 220 schools in and out of the county.
+Prince George’s County Schools Mr. Baldwin oversees 1260 school buses across 12 bus lots and 719 fleet vehicles, servicing 85,000 students annually to over 220 schools in and out of the county.
 Prince George’s County Schools has just begun its electrification of the school bus fleet.
 Currently, there are 10 electric school buses awaiting to be deployed with 11 anticipated before the end of the school year.

 Matt Berlin is the CEO of NYC School Bus Umbrella Services, a private, non-profit school bus company serving 800 school bus routes for New York City Public Schools and private schools in the New York Area.

-Paul S. D’Andrade, Executive Director for Fairfax County Public Schools Office of Transportation Services
+- Paul S. D’Andrade, Executive Director for Fairfax County Public Schools

-Paul S. D’Andrade is a distinguished leader in transportation, boasting over 20 years of experience in mass transit and pupil transportation.
+Office of Transportation Services Paul S. D’Andrade is a distinguished leader in transportation, boasting over 20 years of experience in mass transit and pupil transportation.
 As the Executive Director for Fairfax County Public Schools (FCPS) Office of Transportation Services, he oversees the safe transport of more than 147,000 students.
 Since joining FCPS in 2019, Paul has pioneered the transition to a fully electric fleet, encompassing around 2,000 vehicles.
 His leadership is marked by a profound commitment to safety and equity, ensuring his team effectively serves the diverse needs of the Fairfax County Public Schools community.

 In his role at FCPS, Paul has been instrumental in driving forward a bold project to convert the school district's large fleet to 100% electric vehicles.
 His approach, deeply rooted in safety and equity, empowers his team to meet the varied transportation requirements of the students in Fairfax County with efficiency and care.

-Tim holds a Masters degree in Educational Leadership from Bradley University and an Educational Specialist degree from Western Illinois University.
+Tim holds a master's degree in educational leadership from Bradley University and an educational specialist degree from Western Illinois University.

 He lives in Williamsfield, Illinois with his wife Nadine, sons Benjamin and Cade, daughter Olivia and their various pets.

-Elizabeth Fox, Director of Auxiliary Services for the Johnson City Central School District
+- Elizabeth Fox, Director of Auxiliary Services for the Johnson City Central School District

-Ken Martinez began as a school bus mechanic at the age of 21.
-By the mid 90’s he helped implement the first natural gas buses in the state of Utah.
-Ken advanced his career in pupil transportation from mechanic to shop foreman, then to fleet manager and is now the Transportation Manager at Salt Lake City School District.
-Ken was able to champion the idea of electric school buses to his district and in 2021 SLCSD received its first four electric buses, making it the first school district to implement electric school buses in the state of Utah.
-Now in the year 2023, SLCSD, under Ken’s direction, is operating 12 electric school buses with a sustainability goal of 75 electric buses by 2035.
-Pioneering electric buses in the state has allowed Ken the opportunity to share incites with others interested in electric school bus conversion across the country.
+Pioneering electric buses in the state has allowed Ken the opportunity to share insights with others interested in electric school bus conversion across the country.
 His experience with electric school buses has been written about in many magazine articles.
 He accepted the award for The Small Public Fleet at the Green Bus Summit in 2022 presented by School Transportation News.
 Ken works closely with Utah Clean Cities and is excited to be an ambassador for WRI.

-Gilbert Blue Feather Rosas, Director Sustainability & Adaptation for Modesto City Schools
+- Gilbert Blue Feather Rosas, Director Sustainability & Adaptation for Modesto City Schools

 Gilbert Rosas has specialized in energy conservation, emissions reductions and grant project management for the past ten years.
 His passion is seeking environmental justice for disadvantaged communities through electric school bus adoption and empowering students through sustainability initiatives and green career path choices.